brentkirkland/ethereum-deck/README.md

 This project aims to build a decentralized ticketing platform for service industry businesses.

-The project is in part with (blockcolor smart contract)[https://github.com/brentkirkland/blockcolor].
+The project is in part with [blockcolor smart contract](https://github.com/brentkirkland/blockcolor).

 ## To Run:
 * Please have IPFS running locally.
-* Deploy the (blockcolor smart contract)[https://github.com/brentkirkland/blockcolor] contracts to testnet.
+* Deploy the [blockcolor smart contract](https://github.com/brentkirkland/blockcolor) contracts to testnet.
 * `yarn install && yarn start`

 ## TODO: